cmarquardt/homebrew-setup/README.md

     brew update
     brew bundle --file Brewfile

-This will install a number of software packages including Python 2 and Python 3 together with numpy, along with several editors (Atom, Text Mate and Sublime Text).
+This will install a number of software packages including Python 2 and Python 3 together with numpy, along with several editors (Atom, Textmate and Sublime Text).

+**Caveat:** If the editors are already installed, the `brew cask install` commands for them will fail.
+The way around this is to move the corresponding folders from `/Applications` into the bin and rerun the respective commands in order to install the command line tools as well.

 **Caveat:** The installation of the older numpy version for Python@2 conflicts with the current numpy for Python 3 due to the `f2py`binary.
 For the Python@2 version, this executable is therefore renamed to `f2py2`which may lead to issues when the numpy distutils call this script.

-**Note:** Apparently, gdal includes Python3 bindings and install python scripts to `/opt/homebrew/bin`.
+**Note:** Apparently, gdal includes Python3 bindings and install python scripts to `/opt/brew/bin`.
 This fails if another gdal for python is available; therefore, the brew formula has to be linked with `brew link --overwrite gdal` if being reinstalled.

 **Note:** Some python packages make attempts to create directories immediately below /opt/homebrew in order to install documentation; examples are mx.Base and cx_Oracle.
 In order for this to work, run

-    sudo chown marq:admin /opt/homebrew
+    sudo chown marq:admin /opt/brew

 before installing the python packages.